EMCECS/charts/snmp-notifier/README.md

  1. authPass
  2. authProtocol

-If securityLevel is "authpriv", then the following parameters are mandatory in addtion to the above
+If securityLevel is "authpriv", then the following parameters are mandatory in addition to the above
  1. privPass
  2. privProtocol